ANTENEH26AG/CLI_Discount-and-Fee-Calculator/README.md

 # The pourpose of this program

-createCalculator takes a function strategyFn as an argument (this function defines how to calculate discount or fee).
+this function defines how to calculate discount or fee createCalculator takes a function strategyFn as an argument.

 # the uses of each code

+function createCalculator(strategyFn) {
+  return function(amount) {
+    return strategyFn(amount);
+  };
+}

 const percentageDiscount = (percent) => (amount) => amount - (amount * percent / 100); // function percentageDiscount that takes
                                                                                           a percent value.